theodoragirgis/rebound/docs/simulationvariables.md

 `#!c int testparticle_type`
 :   This determines the type of the particles with `index >= N_active`.
-    REBOUND supports two different test particle types:
+    REBOUND supports two different test-particle types:

     - If this variable is set to 0, then test particle does not influence any other particle (default).
-    - If this variable is set to 1, then active particles (those with `index < N_active`) feel testparticles (similar to MERCURY's small particles).
+    - If this variable is set to 1, then active particles (those with `index < N_active`) feel test-particles (similar to MERCURY's small particles).

-    Testparticles never feel each other.
+    Test-particles never feel each other.

 `#!c int N_var`
 :   Total number of variational particles.
 Default: 0.